aarongustafson/jekyll-webmention_io/README.md

 ### `webmention_links`

-You can get a complete list of "link" webmentions for a given `post.url` using the following liquid tag:
+You can get a complete list of "link" webmentions for a given `page.url` using the following liquid tag:

-	{% webmention_links post.url %}
+	{% webmention_links page.url %}

 The webmentions found, if any, will be piped into the webmentions template your specified in your configuration or the default one that ships with this gem.